-Jobs-Plus — a model proven to help public housing residents find work — is about to be replicated across the country.
-But to expect similar results as have been achieved in the past, practitioners need to learn from others’ experiences with the program.
+Jobs-Plus – a “place-based,” workforce-development model proven to help public housing residents find employment – is about to be replicated across the country.
+This infographics depicts the program model, its effects on earnings, and the history of its development over the past 20 years.

 A Preview Summary of Two-Year Impacts from the WorkAdvance Demonstration

 WorkAdvance provides demand-driven skills training and a focus on jobs with career pathways.
 This preview summary finds that all four programs studied greatly increased training completion and credential acquisition.
 Employment outcomes varied by site, with large, consistent impacts at the most experienced provider and promising results at two others.

 The Change Capital Fund, a partnership of donors, invests in community groups to develop their capacity to coordinate services to meet the multiple needs of low-income families.
 As these groups work to overcome their tendency to specialize internally, their programs must be open to new ways of aligning their efforts.

 Research Directions on Low-Income Neighborhoods and Fostering Economic Mobility